GeorgeOsborn97/project-4-the-festival-grounds/README.md

 - As seen above severel features were identified through the user stories.
 These were seperated out into varying degrees of necessity, the plan being that those labeled 'Must have' were of key importance, these features were identified as being needed for a MVP (minimum viable product) and should therefore be focused on straight away.
 Those labeled as 'Should have' were secondary, features that would enhance the user experience and should be implemented if possible, yet are not needed for a deployed product.
 Then we have 'Could have' features that would also enhance the user experience but would not impact the user if they were not implemented.
 These features were treated as though they would not make the final deployment until the time came when focus could be put onto them.
 - The User stories each contain 2 sections, 'Acceptance Criteria' and 'Tasks'.
 The acceptance criteria defines the necessary features and processes the user would interact and go though in order to achieve the user story.
 The tasks define the ways in which I as a developer will put these features and processes into place.
 When all tasks are complete and all acceptance criteria is met, the user story can be tagged as complete.
 - The User stories were then placed into a kanban chart for ease of monitoring development, the stories progressed from Planned - In Progress - Done.
-As we can ee not all of the user stories made it to the final product.
+As we can see not all of the user stories made it to the final product.

 ___
 ### Structure: